lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 4. The color of each day for the 'Tempo' pricing scheme is found in the excel files `Tempo_2014-2015.xlsx` to `Tempo_2018-2019.xlsx`.

 The software used in this project was
-1. Spyder 3.3.3 from the anaconda distribution with Python 3.6.8 64-bit,
+1. Spyder 3.3.3 from the anaconda distribution with Python 3.6.8 64-bit and IPython 7.4.0,
 2. JupyterLab 0.35.4,
 3. Gurobi 8.1.0 with an academic license,
 4. Gurobi's python interface `gurobipy`.